Lab 1G: What’s the FREQ?

 Instead of using counts we use percentages.

-format = "percent"as option to the code you used to make your 2-way frequency table.
-Then answer this question again:
+format = "percent"as an option to the code you used to make your 2-way frequency table.

 – Does one